Group of students working together

 English

-At Assumption, you will be encouraged to find your voice and make it heard.
-Our dedicated faculty members enjoy working with students to discover what they are passionate about and to help them map a course for the future.
-Our courses in writing, literature, and communication and media will push you to become a confident and persuasive writer and a critical thinker able to read between the lines, detecting unstated assumptions and tracing the logic and implications of an argument.
-Our New York Media Experience, international internships, and opportunities in Worcester and on campus provide an array of options for gaining valuable real-world experience.
+The English program has courses in writing, literature, and communication and media that will push you to become a confident and persuasive writer and a critical thinker able to read between the lines, detect unstated assumptions, and trace the logic and implications of an argument.
+Internships and opportunities in Worcester and on campus provide an array of options for gaining valuable real-world experience.

 Program Contact